hupkit/hupkit/docs/commands/merge.md

 If you are the author of the pull request, your "feature" branch is automatically removed as it's no longer needed.
 Use the `--no-cleanup` option to skip this.

+> [!NOTE]
-**Note:** The branch is only removed when it's fully merged to the target branch.
+> The branch is only removed when it's fully merged to the target branch.

-## Bat on the back
+## Pat on the back

 Once the pull request is merged the author (unless you are merging your own) automatically gets little "pat on the back" for there work.